Key Takeaways

 - Use the calculator first, then use the five tests below to decide whether the story behind the numbers is believable.

-The question is suddenly everywhere again: Should I do an MBA?
+Should I do an MBA?

 Test 1: Are You Buying Direction or Buying Escape?